 Sarah Wells & Nayana Shetty, the Financial Times

 Rise board member, Tanya Rai interviews Sarah Wells and Nayana Shetty from the Financial Times.
 Sarah and Nayana share what the culture is like at FT, how diversity plays an important role more specifically within their tech teams and what the Chaos Engineering principle is!

-In conversation with Louise Tapia from Take 1
+Louise Tapia, Take 1

 Louise Tapia is CEO of Take 1, a global transcription and captioning services company that works with projects such as Fleabag and Serengeti.
 Interviewed by Bea Alonso, Louise shares more about her career path and her work as CEO at Take 1; the importance of corporate social responsibility and the challenges of working as a female business leader in a male dominated sector – and encouraging other women in developing their careers.